vladkinoman/just-my-notes/books/best-computer-science-books.md

 [Open Data Structures: An Introduction](http://opendatastructures.org/) by Pat Morin (free book; Open Data Structures covers the implementation and analysis of data structures for sequences (lists), queues, priority queues, unordered dictionaries, ordered dictionaries, and graphs; focusing on a mathematically rigorous approach that is fast, practical, and efficient, Morin clearly and briskly presents instruction along with source code)

 ##### Intermediate

+**[Effective C++: 55 Specific Ways to Improve Your Programs and Designs](https://www.goodreads.com/book/show/105125.Effective_C_) by Scott Meyers (easy to follow book; very CLEAR explanations without a bunch of fluff; great answers to the whys that you ask when designing software; amazing!)**

 [CS106X Programming Abstractions in C++](http://web.stanford.edu/class/cs106x/) (free book for the course;  it gives students opportunities to practice and learn with engaging graphical assignments; it's one the best introductory book, simple and very amusing and totally not boring;
 great effort with codes snippets and exercises, this course is just perfect; it doesn't feature modern C++(C++11 - C++17 ) or STL; it's around thousand pages but it's an easy read; good!)